Nixtla/nixtla/README.md

 <img src="https://raw.githubusercontent.com/Nixtla/nixtla/main/.github/images/sdk.png">

-# Build your own time-series processing service using AWS
+# Build your own Nixtla in AWS

 ## Why ?
 We want to contribute to open source and help data scientists and developers to achieve great forecasting results without the need to implement complex pipelines.